-How to ‘see’ your online audience – brought to you by Romper Room
+How your online audience will feel seen – brought to you by Romper Room

 If you grew up in the ‘70s or ‘80s, you’ll remember the classic children’s TV program, Romper Room.
 The segment I most looked forward to was the Magic Mirror.
 I can picture it now: Miss Jane is looking through her magic mirror.